marcopaganini/snip/README.md

             confirm the action and enter a description.

         Ctrl-X Ctrl-R
             Find and run a saved snippet.
-This will open an fzf window and allow the user to choose a snippet to run.
+This will open an FZF window and allow the user to choose a snippet to run.
 Once selected, snip will replace the current bash input buffer with the command to run.

+    sync
+        Sync local changes with the git repository.
+This adds any changes to your database file, commits it and does a git pull -r (rebase) followed by a git push.
+The database name contains the host name so there should be no conflicts.
+If anything unusual happen, snip will abort execution with an error message.

     version
         Show the program version.

 SETUP
     Just add `eval "$(/path/to/snip setup)"` to your `~/.bashrc`.
 Depending on your setup, you may need to add it to `~/.profile` as well).

 CONFIGURATION FILE
-    On the first run, snip will create a configuration file with default values.
+    On the first run, snip will create an example configuration file with default values commented out.

     Currently, it is possible to override a few items in the config file.
-    To do that, edit `~/.config/snip/config` and/edit add the following:
+To do that, edit `~/.config/snip/config.${HOSTNAME}` and/edit add the
+    following:

     # bash keybindings
     #